memoize-cards/memoize/src/elements/README.md

 # Elements

-Workspace Elements is a collection of reusable and customizable React components designed to simplify the development of web applications within your workspace.
+Workspace Elements is a collection of reusable and customizable components designed to simplify the development of web applications within your workspace.
 It provides a set of UI components that adhere to a consistent design system, making it easy to create visually appealing and cohesive user interfaces.

 ### Packages

 The Standard Workspace includes the following packages:

-- **icon**:
+- **icon**: The `Icon` component is a versatile and customizable icon library that provides a collection of SVG icons for use in your web applications.
 - **text**: The text package is a utility for generating styled text components with dynamic styles based on the properties accessed.

 ### Contributing